 - Baldur's Gate is the recall hub throughout the whole adventure.
 There is an overworld map that can take you to distant territories, but you never migrate away from Baldur's Gate as you did in the previous game.

-- Each characters has a family member to converse with at the Purple Wyrm Inn.
+- Each character has a family member to converse with at the Purple Wyrm Inn.
 For the most part, these relatives will ask for money to help with some strife the family has been through recently and the player will receive experience for being charitable.
-In the third act, the player must complete their family's quest to gain access to their second tier abilities.
+In the third act, the player must complete their family's quest to gain access to their second-tier abilities.

 - Proficiency is now required to wear armor heavier than leather.
 Armor proficiency can be bought with points like any other ability.